 If you develop any unusual and strange thoughts or behavior while you are taking alprazolam, be sure to discuss it with your doctor.
 Some changes that have occurred in people taking this medicine are like those seen in people who drink alcohol and then act in a manner that is not normal.
 Other changes may be more unusual and extreme, such as confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

 Alprazolam may cause some people, especially older persons, to become drowsy, dizzy, or less alert than they are normally.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy, or are not alert or able to see well.

-Do not stop taking this medicine without checking with your doctor first.
+Do not stop taking this medicine without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms including changes in behavior, discouragement, feeling sad or empty, irritability, lack of appetite, loss of interest or pleasure, nausea or vomiting, seeing or hearing things that others do not see or hear, seizures or tremors, stomach or muscle cramps, sweating, thoughts of killing oneself, trouble concentrating, trouble sleeping, unusual movements, responses, or expressions.